Crimes and Tickets

 Door-to-door sellers must have a permit from the Office de la protection du consommateur (consumer protection office).
 You can visit the website of the Office to check that this permit is valid.

 If you buy goods or services, the seller must give you a written contract containing certain information, including the seller’s contact information, the total price you must pay, and the terms of payment.
+The contract can also be in digital form, but only with your consent.

 The law also gives you the right to cancel your purchase within 10 days of receiving your copy of the contract.
-In some cases, you have up to one year to cancel the contract if the seller breaks some of the rules.
+Generally, the seller must wait until the end of this period before providing the product or service you bought.

 You should know that there are special rules for some kinds of contracts, such as insurance contracts and contracts for pre-arranged funeral services.